-- DCE Run-Time Services for OpenVMS

-- DCE Application Developers' Kit for OpenVMS

-- DCE Cell Directory Service (CDS)

-- DCE Security Server
+- DCE Run-Time Services for OpenVMS - DCE Application Developers' Kit for OpenVMS - DCE Cell Directory Service (CDS) - · DCE Security Server, one of which is required for each DCE

+The right to use the DCE Run-Time Services is included with the OpenVMS operating system base license.
+All other DCE products are available as separate layered products.
 For more details, see the VSI Distributed Computing Environment (DCE) for OpenVMS Software Product Description (SPD DO-VIBHAA-027).